ozbayae/WorkMuter/README.md

 ###	To run WorkMuter, run WorkMuter.exe.
 ### ----------------------------------------------------
 ### If you want to run the program at startup, make a shortcut to run.py or to WorkMuter.exe
 ### place it in your startup folder.
-Windows + R and then shell::startup to find the folder
+Windows + R and then shell:startup to find the folder
 ##################################################################################

 ### Functionality: